vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/session-state-cache-sbdg/index.md

 The front end (in the `frontend/` directory) is provided to illustrate how a web app can interact with the session data.
 The example front end is written using the React framework, but clients can use any language or framework capable of interacting with a REST endpoint.

-You can download the complete application from the [Tanzu GemFire examples](https://github.com/gemfire/spring-for-apache-geode-examples) GitHub repository.
+You can download the complete application from the [VMware GemFire examples](https://github.com/gemfire/spring-for-apache-geode-examples) GitHub repository.

 ```
 $ git clone https://github.com/gemfire/spring-for-apache-geode-examples.git